Parents and Carers are responsible for ensuring that their children attend school regularly and on time. Most pupils in Sefton:

 You can apply by completing an application form for either a Travel Pass or Special Educational Needs and/or Disability Travel Support.

 • If you want to apply for a Travel Pass click HERE

 • If your child has Special Educational Needs and/or Disability and requires personalised Travel Support, please click HERE

 If you are unable to use the portal or would prefer a printed version of the form please contact 0151 934 3399.

 Can I appeal if I am refused a travel pass or transport?

-If you are refused transport under the current policy you will be offered the right of appeal against this decision.
+If you are refused a travel pass or travel support under the current policy, you will be offered the right of appeal against the decision.
 This will be included with any refusal letter you receive.

 Face coverings are mandatory when travelling on public transport and we strongly recommend children and young people wear a face covering when travelling on dedicated home to school transport.
 This does not apply to children and young people who are exempt.

 The pandemic has resulted in changes to our service delivery, please be assured we are doing everything we can to ensure that the team continues to deliver vital transport services and thank you for your patience during this difficult time.

 Full details of Home to School Travel Support COVID 19 protective measures can be found in our COVID 19 GENERIC Risk Assessment.